liamzebedee/niacin/cli/README.md

 **Deployment data for your Dapp/Subgraph**.
 Generate an ultra-lightweight `index.js` from your deployment manifest.json, containing the addresses, ABI's, and deployment tx and block number (useful for The Graph).

-**Reproducible deployments**.
+**All the logs you wanted**.
 Git metadata (branch, commit) is recorded for each deployment, so you can easily checkout the old source code.
 Deployer records the RPC and chain ID for each deployment - and checks if you're deploying to the network you intended!

 **Helpful features for developers**.
 Deployer automatically detects if you're deploying to Hardhat/Foundry, and imports the default private keys for these projects.
 No configuration necessary.